psycopg/psycopg2/doc/cursor.rst

         affected (for DML statements like ``UPDATE`` or ``INSERT``).

-        The attribute is -1 in case no |execute*| has been performed on the cursor or the rowcount of the last operation is cannot be determined by the interface.
+        The attribute is -1 in case no |execute*| has been performed on the cursor or the row count of the last operation if it can't be determined by the interface.

         .. note::